When Mohamed Salah joined Liverpool for a then club-record fee of £36.5million, questions were raised as to whether he could deliver the goods.

 Mohamed Salah Street in Gouna

 Egyptian businessman Naguib Sawiris said: “Salah took Egypt’s name to a whole new level abroad, so one of my Twitter followers suggested we name a street after him.”
 And so they did.
 The power of social media, hey?
-Salah said it was an “honour” to have a street named after him in his home nation.
+Salah stated that it was an “honour” to have a street named after him in his home nation.

 Salah has also won many individual awards for his performances on the world stage, including African Footballer of the Year in 2017 and 2018.